AlchlcDvl/RoleIconRecolors/README.md

 # Pack Creation

 - Step 1: Navigate to the mod menu for Icon Packs.
-Find the `Download Recommended Icon Packs` and change its value to `Vanilla`.
+Find the `Download Recommended Icon Packs` setting and change its value to `Vanilla`.
 Wait a while as the mod downloads the required icons.
 When the download is over, it should open a file explorer window.
 Exit the menu.
 - Step 2: Create a folder and name it something you want your icon pack to be.
 - Step 3: Navigate to the mod menu again and select your icon pack in the `Selected Icon Pack` drop down setting.
 - Step 4: Go back to your file explorer and enter the folder for your icon pack.
 There should be some folders made for you.